 A mole (also known as a nevus) is a benign (non-cancerous) pigmented tumor.
 Babies are not usually born with moles; they often begin to appear in children and young adults.
-Most moles will never cause any problems, but a person who has many moles is more likely to develop melanoma.
+Most moles will never cause any problems, but someone who has many moles is more likely to develop melanoma.

 Dysplastic nevus syndrome (also known as familial atypical multiple mole melanoma syndrome, or FAMMM): People with this inherited condition have many dysplastic nevi and at least one close relative who has had melanoma.

-People with this condition have a very high lifetime risk of developing melanoma, so they need to have very thorough, regular skin exams by a dermatologist (a doctor who specializes in skin problems).
-In some cases, full body photos are taken to help the doctor recognize if moles are changing and growing.
+People with this condition have a very high lifetime risk of melanoma, so they need to have very thorough, regular skin exams by a dermatologist (a doctor who specializes in skin problems).
+Sometimes full body photos are taken to help the doctor recognize if moles are changing and growing.
 Many doctors recommend that these patients be taught to do monthly skin self-exams as well.

 Congenital nevi are sometimes removed by surgery so that they don’t have a chance to become cancer.
 Whether doctors advise removing a congenital nevus depends on several factors including its size, location, and color.
 Many doctors recommend that congenital nevi that are not removed should be examined regularly by a dermatologist and that the patient should be taught how to do monthly skin self-exams.

 Again, the chance of any single mole turning into cancer is very low.
 However, anyone with lots of irregular or large moles has an increased risk for melanoma.